 With the thought of limited or shared space in mind, smart vents are also a wonderful option to upgrade.
 Perfect for roommates, smart vents connect to the Wi-Fi network and learn to automatically open or close the vent based on the existing temperature in the room.
-This alleviates the issue of terrible airflow that can leave your apartment feeling warm in one room, while cold in another.
+This alleviates the issue of terrible airflow that can leave your apartment feeling warm in one room while cold in another.

-Some communities utilize Internet-connected thermostats that are controlled by a smartphone in real-time.
-This is a win-win for both renters and property managers; renters can control their temperature as they please and property managers can turn off air conditioning systems when a renter moves out.
+Some communities utilize Internet-connected thermostats that are controlled by a smartphone in real time.
+This is a win-win for both renters and property managers; renters can control their temperature as they please, and property managers can turn off air conditioning systems when a renter moves out.

 What do multifamily technology, Gen Z, and Web 3.0 all have in common?
 If you said that they’re drastically changing the digital landscape of the multifamily marketing industry, then you are correct!

 And for those of you who haven’t caught on yet — it’s time.
 Technology has thrust its way into a rather traditional industry, which has seen little variation over the past few years.
-Industry leaders are just beginning to harness multifamily technology and proptech — especially when it comes to buying, renting, and investing.
+Industry leaders are just beginning to harness multifamily technology and proptech — especially when buying, renting, and investing.

 This blog will cover six multifamily technology trends: